 The MCFT program requirements meet the standards set by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) and by the Oregon State Licensure Board.
 The MCFT program at Lewis & Clark is unique in offering students a number of choices in planning their academic and clinical experience.
 All MCFT students can choose between focusing on children or adults in group processes (CPSY 514 or 515).
-In addition, students can choose to specialize in one of the following areas.
+In addition, students can choose to specialize in one of the following four areas.

 Additionally, since addictions treatment is in great demand across the country, an opportunity to be trained in this area strengthens the practice focus of our students and increases their marketability in the highly competitive field of mental health practitioners.